albanie/matlab-zsvision/README.md

-*visionTools* is a small collection of matlab scripts for common tasks in computer vision.
+*z-vision* is a small collection of matlab functions that are occasionally useful for common tasks in computer vision.